okraska-kropidlowski/rock_paper_scissors/README.md

 # rock_paper_scissors
 Classic Rock-Paper-Scissors game.
-You can play multiple rounds game and see the results summary at the end.
+In the console version you can play multiple rounds game and see the results summary at the end.
+In the GUI version this features will come soon.

   **Enjoy!**